saranron/sf-movie-map-demo/README.md

 For testing, this project uses [enzyme](https://github.com/airbnb/enzyme) for component testing, and [enzyme-matchers](https://github.com/FormidableLabs/enzyme-matchers) for improved assertion readability.

 This project does not use any state management libraries, as the state is quite simple.
 When the state will be more complex, redux can be integrated and much of the code can be rewritten easily since the functions are written as pure functions.
-Api usage
+Asynchronous api calls are made with web api fetch.
+However, it can be replaced with any library if so wished since the apis are maintained in own folder.

+Please find the app at http://saranron.github.io/sf-movie-map-demo.

 #### Further improvements